Board and Staff

 Jay Stewart, Director of Programs – Jay Stewart is from Atlanta, GA.
 Jay obtained his undergraduate degree in government from Harvard College, a master’s degree in US History from Howard University, and a law degree from Georgetown.
 He interned for the DC Circuit Gender, Race, and Ethnic Bias Study, and worked on monitoring the Denny’s Restaurants racial discrimination class action settlement.
 Following the death of Amadou Diallo in New York City in 1999, Jay served as a staff attorney for the National Urban League’s Washington Bureau, seeking to improve police-community relations.
 He worked for three years for the DC Superior Court-affiliated Youth Court program based primarily in Anacostia and Mount Pleasant before embarking full time on a teaching career.
 Jay has taught pre-law, political science, and history courses at Howard University, UDC, Trinity College, Southeastern University, and Northern Virginia Community College in Alexandria.

 Agatha Tomasik, Director of Fundraising and Marketing – A 16 year resident, Agatha came to the District of Columbia to study Philosophy and Law and Society at The American University.
 She fell in love with her city from a local, national, and international perspective.
 She brings nearly a decade of nonprofit experience, leading development at organizations that enrich the community through the arts, provide services for homeless families and children, create opportunity through economic development, celebrate our shared green spaces, promote transparency in government, and empower young people through education.
-In her spare time, Agatha serves her community as a volunteer with the Junior League of Washington.
+She holds Certified Fundraising Executive (CFRE) and Board Source Certificate of Nonprofit Board Education.
+In her spare time, Agatha volunteers with the Junior League of Washington on its Strategic Planning Committee and supporting the century-old organization’s city-wide literacy initiatives.
+She resides in Ward 2.

 Calvin Koon-Stack, Communications and Marketing Consultant